Styling HTML 5 elements with Modernizr, Better HTML5 & CSS3 Usage By Detecting Browsers Capabilities

 It enables you to write pseudo-IF/ELSE statements in your CSS &, if wanted, it is possible to wirite conditional statements in JavaScript with the help of a “Modernizr JavaScript object” created.

 Also, Modernizr adds support for styling HTML 5 elements.
-This allows you to use more semantic, forward-looking elements such as <section>
+This allows you to use more semantic, forward-looking elements such as <section>, <header> and <dialog> without having to worry about them not working in Internet Explorer.

 Website: http://www.modernizr.com/